The 8 best lash primers to take your mascara to the next level

 • Formula: A good lash primer will apply smoothly and cling to your lashes like a koala to “build the bulk in lashes to either add length or volume,” according to makeup artist Ruby Hammer MBE.
 If it doesn’t have enough grip or fibres within the formulation, it won’t do either.

-• Extra ingredients: Some lash primers have the added benefit of conditioning ingredients that care for your natural lashes.
+• Extra ingredients: Some lash primers have the added benefit of conditioning ingredients, such as castor oil, jojoba oil and vitamins E and B5, that can work to strengthen, hydrates and thicken your natural lashes.
 A welcome addition if you’re committed to the health of your lashes or worried about them becoming brittle.
 They won't make as much of an impact as a dedicated lash serum though, so don't get too hung up on whether they have them or not.

 • Can it be worn without mascara?
 “Many primers have a white colouring to them, so then you need the mascara to coat the lashes in either black/brown depending on your choice, otherwise you look like you have lash dandruff,” says Hammer.
 Some are brown though, which means you could technically wear them without mascara for a more natural look.